workflux/workflUX/README.md

  - If CWLab is running on a remote machine in the same network, type in the machine's IP address and the used port.
 For instance, if the IP adress is 172.22.0.1 and port 5000 is used:
   `https://172.22.0.1:5000/`

-Once connected you should see a welcome screen like this:

 ### Import a CWL workflow or tool:
 CWLab can be used to run any workflow or tool that has been wrapped using the the Common Workflow Language.
 Of course, you can write workflows or tool wrappers yourself (we recommend rabix-composer https://rabix.io/), however, for many especially bioinformatic tasks, existing CWL solution are publicly available.
 Check the CWL website as a starting point:
 https://www.commonwl.org/#Repositories_of_CWL_Tools_and_Workflows.